-- 1. Delegates appointed by the local churches within the territory of the conference and delegates authorized by the conference constitution will be recognized as official delegates to participate in the Constituency Meeting. - 2.
-Each church selects one (or more, according to membership) of its delegates to be a member of the organizing committee. - The Organizing Committee will: 3. - Elect the Nominating Committee a. - Nominate the Standing Articles and Bylaws b.
-Committee - 4.
-The Nominating Committee will bring nominations to the delegates for: - Corporation Officers and Vice Presidents a. - Executive Committee membership b. - Board membership for Board of Education, Shenandoah Valley Academy and Takoma Academy - Delegates will be given the opportunity to voice their 5. opinions regarding any items brought to the meeting. - 6.
-The majority vote by the general assembly will constitute the official action of the Constituency Meeting, unless denoted otherwise by the bylaws
+- Delegates appointed by the local churches within the territory of the conference and delegates authorized by the conference constitution will be recognized as official delegates to participate in the Constituency Meeting. - Each church selects one (or more, according to membership) of its delegates to be a member of the organizing committee. - 3.
+The Organizing Committee will: - a.
+Elect the Nominating Committee - b.
+Nominate the Standing Articles and Bylaws Committee - 4.
+The Nominating Committee will bring nominations to the delegates for: - a.
+Corporation Officers and Vice Presidents - b.
+Executive Committee membership - c.
+Board membership for Board of Education, Shenandoah Valley Academy and Takoma Academy - 5.
+Delegates will be given the opportunity to voice their opinions regarding any items brought to the meeting. - The majority vote by the general assembly will constitute the official action of the Constituency Meeting, unless denoted otherwise by the bylaws.